CPT-odd Photon in Vacuum-Orthogonal Model: Special Model Analysis

 In \refp{\ref{ss:VOI}}, the isotropic limit of the general vacuum orthogonal model is considered.
 In this section, leading order limit $d=5$ of general vacuum orthogonal model will be examined for the similar purposes: explicit analysis of spurious roots and relevant coefficients' determination.

 The dispersion relation for this leading order model is readily given by Equation (\ref{General Vacuum-orthogonal dispersion relation3}).
 One, then, needs to restrict \refe{\ref{definition of R}} to $d=5$ and expand it explicitly in terms of the relevant LV coefficients.
-However, in order to derive the more generic form of the dispersion relation which also applies to the case $\hat{k}_{AF}=\hat{k}_{AF}^{(np)}$\footnote{We argued that these should vanish for physical polarization vectors to emerge; nonetheless, we will count them for now for the sake of completeness.}, the most general dispersion relation \refe{\ref{General Vacuum-orthogonal dispersion relation}} is the starting point to account for additional terms $(\hat{k}_{AF})_\pm$.
+However, in order to derive the more generic form of the dispersion relation which also applies to the case $\hat{k}_{AF}\in\hat{k}_{AF}^{(na)}$\footnote{We set this possibility beyond the scope of this paper in the beginning; nonetheless, it is not hard to consider this possibility for the current analysis, and it may be valuable for future research.}, the most general dispersion relation \refe{\ref{General Vacuum-orthogonal dispersion relation}} is the starting point to account for additional terms $(\hat{k}_{AF})_\pm$.

 Once $d=5$ is set, \refe{\ref{General Vacuum-orthogonal dispersion relation}} becomes \begin{widetext}

 \end{widetext}

 Now that $d$ is fixed, $n$ and $j$ are bounded; hence, the expansion over them can be carried out explicitly: \begin{widetext}